kneeraazon404/deterministic-quantitative-routing/README.md

     1. Hamming distance == 0 (Perfect stability).
     2. Hamming distance < 1% of array length (Acceptable noise).
     3.  `MAX_ITER` reached (Circuit Breaker).
-*   **Safety:** If Circuit Breaker is hit, flag result as "Unstable."
+*   **Safety:** If the Circuit Breaker is hit, flag the result as "Unstable."
 Never silently return garbage.

 ### Step 5: Multi-Timeframe Broadcasting
 If a user compares 5-minute data with Daily data: